A versatile, flexible small van with outstanding capacity and payload

-The 2010-onwards Fiat Doblo Cargo is a small panel van that’s getting on in years now – but as a testament to how well it was designed, it is still competive with much more modern vans, mainly thanks to an impressive payload, large load space and plenty of options in terms of bodystyles.
+The Fiat Doblo Cargo is a small panel van that’s getting on in years now – this version was launched back in 2010 - but as a testament to how well it was designed, it is still competitive with much more modern vans.
+Mainly thanks to an impressive payload, large load space and plenty of options in terms of bodystyles.

-There are short- and long-wheelbase models, high and low roofs, even a pickup and a chassis cab as well as a Combi version for carrying passengers.
+There are short- and long-wheelbase models, high and low roofs, a pickup and a chassis cab, and a Combi version for carrying passengers.
 That’s a range that even our favourite vans such as the Citroen Berlingo or Ford Transit Connect can’t match.

 But it is starting to show its age, particularly in terms of the driving experience and the cab.
 Is it still worth a look?
-Read our full review below to find out.
+Read our full 2021 Fiat Doblo Cargo review to find out.

 A sturdy and practical van

 The Doblo’s proved reliable and dependable over the years – drawing on Fiat’s considerable experience in the world of commercial vehicles.
 It feels built to last and should stand up to a considerable degree of punishment from the user.

 It’s also one of the most practical vans around.
 Though its maximum payload is no longer top of the class (beaten out by the aforementioned Berlingo and its sister vans the Peugeot Partner and Vauxhall Combo Cargo; the previous version of the Combo was actually based on this Doblo, but that changed in late 2018), it’s very close – and in terms of overall capacity, few vehicles can match the Doblo.
 Especially in its vast long-wheelbase, high-roof format.